China's online chatter muted ahead of Apple iPhone 7 launch

 Apple's Greater China sales dropped by a third in April-June, albeit after more than doubling a year earlier, and revenue was down by more than a quarter to $8.8 billion - around a fifth of its total sales.
 Its 7.8 percent market share ranked fifth in China, trailing local vendors Huawei Technologies Co Ltd [HWT.UL], OPPO and Vivo, which together accounted for 47 percent, according to IDC data.

-Also, the California-based company's online stores for iBooks and movies closed in China after Beijing imposed strict curbs in March on online publishing, and Apple has been on the losing side of intellectual property battles.
+The California-based company's online stores for iBooks and movies was also closed in China after Beijing imposed strict curbs in March on online publishing, and Apple has been on the losing side of intellectual property battles here.

 Beijing student Wang Yue, 23, said she was in no hurry to buy an iPhone 7.
 "I'm looking forward to the launch, but I won't rush to buy anything," Wang, who uses an iPhone 6S that was launched last year, told Reuters.
 "I want to know what new functions it's got.
 My feeling is there are no real major changes from the 6S, so I think I'll hold off for a while."